ChartBoost/chartboost-ios-adapter-actions/README.md

-# Chartboost Mediation iOS Actions
+# Chartboost iOS Adapter Actions
-Repository of GitHub Actions for the Chartboost Mediation iOS Adapter ecosystem.
+Repository of GitHub Actions for the Chartboost Mediation iOS Adapter and Chartboost Core iOS Adapter ecosystems.

+All actions accept an optional `CHARTBOOST_PLATFORM` environment variable to indicate the platform to which the adapter belongs.

+Supported values are: `Mediation` and `Core`.
+When no value is provided, `Mediation` is assumed.

 ## adapter-smoke-test